My mums zaatar chicken is unrivalled in its deliciousness because her recipe brings out the tanginess of the zaatar without scorching it.

 I've seen a lot of recipes that instruct you to just marinade the chicken in zaatar then bake it which means you end up with a very dark and sometimes bitter result.

-Our way of making it requires you to marinade the chicken in spices first then cook it three quarters of the way before you baste it with a zaatar lemon olive oil mix.
+Our way of making it requires you to marinade the chicken in subtle spices first, cook it three quarters of the way before you then baste it with a zaatar lemon olive oil mix.

 This method keeps the taste and integrity of the zaatar in tact since ultimately it is a herb and herbs are delicate things which require tender loving care.